$\mathbb{Q}$-Fano threefolds and Laurent inversion: Exploring the database to diversify examples

 \section{Exploring the database to diversify examples}

-Constructing varieties using Laurent inversion appears to work best for varieties in higher codimension, at least given the set of shapes we have considered so far.
-In this section, we explore examples in codimensions ranging between $19$ and $9$, as well as three examples in codimension $4$ which have been constructed previously in \cite{TomStephen}, albeit in a different format.
+Constructing varieties using Laurent inversion appears to work best for varieties in higher GRDB-codimension, at least given the set of shapes we have considered so far.
+In this section, we explore examples in GRDB-codimensions ranging between $19$ and $5$, as well as three examples in codimension $4$ which have been constructed previously in \cite{TomStephen}, albeit in a different format.

 In some cases, several 3-dimensional shapes appear, with arguably the most difficult example we obtain being discussed at length in section \ref{3DPf}, a $\PP^1$-bundle over a Pfaffian.
 The remaining cases are are all towers of projective bundles.